 Change management looks different for every organization, but some truths are self-evident.
 Make sure these elements feature in your process:

 When setting the stage for a big change, communication is everything.
-Lean into the creation of a psychologically safe culture by communicating proactively and clearly, and being as transparent as possible.
+So lean into the creation of a psychologically safe culture by communicating proactively and clearly, and being as transparent as possible.
 (Bonus: Learn 6 ways psychological safety is affecting your work culture.)

 When announcing the change, include the reasons for moving away from the old system, and encourage people to ask questions and provide feedback.
 The more heard employees feel, the greater their buy-in will be.
 (Plus, get a better read of company sentiment with an anonymous flash poll.)